 landing, taxiing, unloading, re-fueling, changing crews, loading and preparing for on-time departure to strategic ‘hubs’ globally.

-While I and the executive observed these highly orchestrated activities occurring before us, I turned to the executive and remarked that…
+While we were observing these highly orchestrated activities occurring before us, I turned to the executive and remarked that…

-…through my lens, I was observing what amounted to billions of dollars of
+…through my lens, I am looking at what must be billions of dollars of

 Interestingly, the senior executive’s immediate response to my observation was very matter-of-fact and quite different…